hdShang/arxiv-daily/docs/cs-RO/2025-10-12/papers/251010602v1-spikegrasp-a-benchmark-for-6-dof-grasp-pose-detection-from-stereo-sp.md

 ---
 layout: default
-title: SpikeGrasp: A Benchmark for 6-DoF Grasp Pose Detection from Stereo Spike Streams
+title: "SpikeGrasp: A Benchmark for 6-DoF Grasp Pose Detection from Stereo Spike Streams"
 ---

 # SpikeGrasp: A Benchmark for 6-DoF Grasp Pose Detection from Stereo Spike Streams